-Ros Ephraim I’m currently reading The Music Shop by Rachel Joyce.
-I’ve recently read and enjoyed January Man by Christopher Somerville, Where Poppies Blow by John Lewis Stempel, How to Stop Time by Matt Haig, Lillian Boxfish Takes A Walk by Kathleen Rooney, Client Earth by James Thornton and Martin Goodman, Doll Funeral by Kate Hamer, The Essex Serpent by Sarah Perry, The Birdcage Walk by Helen Dunmore.
+Ros Ephraim I’m currently reading 1947 by Elisabeth Asbrink, just finished and enjoyed reading Exit West by Mohsin Hami.
+I can also recommend The Buried Giant by Kazuo Ishiguro who has won the 2017 Nobel Prize for Literature, The Music Shop by Rachel Joyce, January Man by Christopher Somerville, Where Poppies Blow by John Lewis Stempel, How to Stop Time by Matt Haig, Lillian Boxfish Takes A Walk by Kathleen Rooney, Client Earth by James Thornton and Martin Goodman, Doll Funeral by Kate Hamer, The Essex Serpent by Sarah Perry, The Birdcage Walk by Helen Dunmore.

 Hilary Jones Currently reading Small Great Things by Jodi Picoult.
 Then I’ll be reading Client Earth by James Thornton and Martin Goodman.